-- 13.3 Following the completion of the examination, the Examiners shall recommend to the College Board of Examiners that: - (a) the student is awarded the degree; or - (b) subject to minor amendments being made to the thesis, the student is awarded the degree; or - (c) subject to substantive amendments being made to the thesis, the student is awarded the degree; or - (d) the student is given the opportunity, on one occasion, to be re-examined for the degree, with or without an oral examination; or - (e) the student is not awarded the degree submitted for and not permitted to be reexamined. - (f) the student is awarded a lower degree reflecting the standard of work achieved an MA/MSc by Research may be awarded to candidates submitting for an MPhil.
+- 13.3 Following the completion of the examination, the Examiners shall recommend to the College Board of Examiners that: - (a) the student is awarded the degree; or - (b) subject to minor amendments being made to the thesis, the student is awarded the degree (amendments to be completed within three months); or - (c) subject to substantive amendments being made to the thesis, the student is awarded the degree (to be completed within six months); or - (d) the student is given the opportunity, on one occasion, to be re-examined for the degree, with or without an oral examination (amendments and re-examination to take place within twelve months); or - (e) the student is not awarded the degree submitted for and not permitted to be reexamined. - (f) the student is awarded a lower degree reflecting the standard of work achieved an MA/MSc by Research may be awarded to candidates submitting for an MPhil.